MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-office-365-proplus-by-using-remote-desktop-services.md

    <Property Name="SharedComputerLicensing" Value="1" />
    ```

-    You set the display level to "None" to do a silent installation of Office 365 ProPlus.
-This prevents Office 365 ProPlus from trying to activate during the installation.
+    You set the display level to "None" to do a silent installation of Microsoft 365 Apps for enterprise.
+This prevents Microsoft 365 Apps for enterprise from trying to activate during the installation.
 This also means that you won't see any user interface elements during the installation, such as the progress of the installation or error messages.

-    You use the SharedComputerLicensing setting to enable [shared computer activation](overview-of-shared-computer-activation-for-office-365-proplus.md), which is required to use Office 365 ProPlus on a shared computer.
+    You use the SharedComputerLicensing setting to enable [shared computer activation](overview-of-shared-computer-activation-for-office-365-proplus.md), which is required to use Microsoft 365 Apps for enterprise on a shared computer.

-4. Use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) and the configuration.xml file to install Office 365 ProPlus on the RD Session Host server.
+4. Use the [Office Deployment Tool](overview-of-the-office-2016-deployment-tool.md) and the configuration.xml file to install Microsoft 365 Apps for enterprise on the RD Session Host server.

-At this point, users can connect to the RD Session Host server and use Office 365 ProPlus.
+At this point, users can connect to the RD Session Host server and use Microsoft 365 Apps for enterprise.
 Users can connect to the server by using Remote Desktop Connection, which is available in Windows, or by using other [Remote Desktop clients](https://docs.microsoft.com/windows-server/remote/remote-desktop-services/clients/remote-desktop-clients).

 ## Install Office 365 ProPlus on a shared virtual machine
 <a name="VM"> </a>

-In this scenario, you install Office 365 ProPlus as part of a client operating system image, such as one running Windows 8.1 or Windows 10.
+In this scenario, you install Microsoft 365 Apps for enterprise as part of a client operating system image, such as one running Windows 8.1 or Windows 10.
 Then, you use RDS and Hyper-V to create a group of virtual machines based on that image.
 These virtual machines can be shared by multiple users.
 In RDS, this is known as either a virtual desktop pool or a pooled virtual desktop collection, depending on which version of RDS that you're using.

 > [!NOTE]
 > You can also use RDS to assign a virtual machine to a specific user.
 RDS calls that a personal virtual desktop.
 In that scenario, you don't use shared computer activation, because the virtual machine isn't shared among multiple users.

-Here are the basic steps of how to configure RDS to deploy Office 365 ProPlus on a shared virtual machine:
+Here are the basic steps of how to configure RDS to deploy Microsoft 365 Apps for enterprise on a shared virtual machine:

 1. Create the operating system image: